RimasIT/CMD/README.md

 <hr>

-### Script 5 - Check Licencing Script ❤️
+### Script 5 - Other.
+Script ❤️

-The script is a powerful utility for administrators or power users to quickly gather detailed activation status information for both Windows and Microsoft Office on a system.
-It helps in troubleshooting activation issues, verifying license status, and checking for potential problems with KMS activation, grace periods, and product keys.
+This script is a Windows Batch File designed to automate various system-related tasks and provide quick access to some common tools and system information.
+It presents the user with a menu-driven interface that allows them to select a task, which the script then executes.
+The tasks range from downloading software to retrieving system information, managing power settings, and even interacting with various administrative tools.v

 <hr>